amirfefer/community-insights-chrome/README.md

 ## Overview

-The `insights-chrome` repository (this repository) is part of a development setup that includes several other repositories.
-It handles the application layout, navigation, SSO integration, and feature flag management.
-Together, these repositories enable a fully functional Open Services Platform.
+The `insights-chrome` and `chrome-service-backend` repositories handle the application layout, navigation, module registry, SSO integration, feature flag management, etc. Together, these repositories function as the base block for the Open Services Platform.

 ---